 Receipt of education benefits through the Department of Veterans Affairs does not prevent a student from receiving other student aid or benefits; however, the student must meet the qualifications of the other programs.

-Texas veterans who have no eligibility under any existing program of the United States Government may be eligible for exemption of tuition and certain fees under the provisions of the Hazlewood Act.
+Texas veterans and children of Texas veterans may be eligible for exemption of tuition and certain fees under the provisions of the Hazlewood Act.
 See exemptions from Registration Fees on page 41.

 DETERMINATION OF RESIDENCE FOR TUITION PURPOSES